All posts

 Transfer pricing rules generally require that transactions between related entities occur at arm's length — at prices comparable to what unrelated parties would negotiate.
 When IP is developed in one country but claimed by an entity in another without a documented transfer at fair market value, the developing jurisdiction may argue that it is owed taxable income for the creation of that asset.
 Simultaneously, the claiming jurisdiction may treat the IP as having zero cost basis, inflating taxable gains on any future licensing or sale.

 Royalty payments add another layer.
 If the entity claiming IP ownership licenses it back to the entity where development occurred, withholding tax obligations may arise in both jurisdictions.
+The IRS imposes withholding on royalty payments to foreign persons, and many other jurisdictions have similar requirements.
 This pattern suggests that founders who assume a simple parent-subsidiary relationship resolves IP ownership often discover that royalty withholding obligations were accumulating quietly, sometimes for years, before anyone identified the gap.

 The Contractor Angle: Default IP Ownership Under Local Law